logzio/logzio-dotnet/docs/nlog.md

 ## Json Format

-To send your logs as format change the logger's configuration field 'Format' to 'Json'.
+To send your logs as format add the logger's configuration field 'Format' to 'Json' (or uncomment).
-When using 'JsonLayout', set the name of the attribute 'message' to 'msg'.
+When using 'JsonLayout' set the name of the attribute 'message' to 'msg', for example:
-For example:
 ```xml
 <layout type="JsonLayout" includeAllProperties="true">
 	<attribute name="msg"  layout="${message}" encode="false"/>